neurobioinfo/scrnabox/scrnabox.svn/README.md

 Note: If you have many contrasts, it is better to split them and submit differently.

-## Combinaning seurat objects
+## Integrating seurat objects
-In order to combining the serurat obsetc use the following codes
+In order to combine different serurat objects, you can the following codes.
+By default, the pipline standardize the seurat objects before integrating, you can change the default in `${SCRNABOX_PWD}/job_output/parameters/step_addseu_par.txt`.

 ```
 CONTINT2=/home/samamiri/NB043_dge/comm/Dark_Genome/analysis_DarkGenome6weeks_test/ADDSEU0/seu_int.rds
 CONTINT1=/home/samamiri/NB043_dge/comm/Dark_Genome/analysis_DarkGenome6weeks_test/ADDSEU0/seu.int.c.rds